Praneethtkonda/Experiments-with-js/README.md

-# LongPollClient
+# Experiments with js
-A simple http long polling client written in node.js
+Some simple experiments on js